m4theus4ndr4de/house_rocket/README.md

 <h2>1.
 Description of the Business Problem</h2>

 <p>The House Rocket is a real state company.
-They work buying houses for a good price and selling selling them later after some time.
+They work buying houses for a good price and selling them later after some time.
 The company has a dataset that contains information about a lot of houses available to be bought.
 The data scientist from House Rocket should help the CEO answering two questions and creating two tool to help understanding the dataset.</p>